Azure/azure-sdk-for-python/doc/deprecation_process.md

 # Step 4: Trigger a release

 A release here is the same as usual, triggering the release pipeline of your SDK.
-This release DOES NOT need to be done during during release week and can be done any time.
 More instructions on release can be found at: https://aka.ms/azsdk/release-checklist

+**Note: This release DOES NOT need to be done during during release week and can be done any time.**

 ## Post-Release